Proofing

 - After baking: dense, tight crumb with uneven holes

-- The loaf may burst open along the sides or bottom (a blowout) because the trapped gas expands too aggressively in the oven
+- The loaf may burst open along the sides or bottom (a blowout) because trapped gas expands too aggressively in the oven

 - Thick, chewy crust

-Signs of over-proofing
+Signs of over-proofed dough

 - The dough looks puffy and fragile, may be starting to sag